Fukaya categories of blowups

 of critical points corresponding to a sequence of Lagrangians

 a collection

-of homology classes, a critical point $\xx$ of the Morse function $F_X : X \to \R$ from \eqref{eq:fx}, and additional interior labelling data $\diamond$.
-A treed holomorphic disk of type ${\bm \Gamma}$ is defined in a similar way as the case for the open-closed maps.
-Given a perturbation $P_\Gamma$, let
+of homology classes, a critical point $\xx$ of the Morse function $f_X : X \to \R$, and additional interior labelling data $\ul{\lambda}$ as in \eqref{ullam} indicating whether the interior leaf represents a Morse trajectory in $X$ or an intersection with the Donaldson hypersurface $D$. \end{definition}

-denote the moduli space of stable holomorphic treed disks of map type ${\bm \Gamma}$.
-Regularization of these moduli spaces can be achieved using Donaldson hypersurfaces constructed in the same way as in Theorem \ref{regular}.

-Again, a closed-open map type is {\em essential} if it has no spherical components, all boundary edges have positive lengths, all short leaves are labelled by top strata and the number of markings labelled by the Donaldson hypersurface on each surface component is equal to the expected numbers.
-For a collection of boundary inputs $\uds x = (x_0, x_1, \ldots, x_d)$ and a critical point $\xx$ of $F_X$, let